sikienzl/MoodlePDFViewer/README.md

 For this project you need the AcroPDFLib and the AxAcroPDFLib.

-All rights to the libraries are owned by Adobe Systems
+All rights to these libraries are owned by Adobe Systems